BBookCodeHub/Multi-Model-AI-Content-Pipeline-n8n-/README.md

 An automated, end-to-end pipeline that takes a daily trigger and produces finished **Mortal Kombat–themed** video content with no human in the loop, from the first idea all the way to an assembled video.

-It's a personal project I built to get hands-on with agent-orchestrated automation: chaining several AI models together so each one hands its output to the next, all coordinated inside n8n.
+It's a personal project that I built to get hands-on with agent-orchestrated automation: chaining several AI models together so each one hands its output to the next, all coordinated inside n8n.

 **Created:** *June 7, 2026*